In recent years there has been significant developments and improvements made to the areas parks and recreational facilities.

 The Community Parks Trail, completed in 2012, passes through the Kessel Athletic Complex and Callahan Park, and connects the McDowell Community Trail to the City’s downtown Historic District via the Pine Street Pedestrian Bridge.
 Currently, Hanley Park, which will also connect to the Community Parks Trail, is undergoing significant renovation and improvements.
 Site work includes new playground equipment and a new trail fitness area.
 The Hanley Park trail will travel from Mechanic Street along the Tunungwant Creek and traverse through Hanley Park to Davis Street.
 The project is scheduled for completion in the Summer of 2016.

-TVTA/Hanley Park Update: The final connecting leg of the Community Parks Trail is now under construction.
+TVTA/Hanley Park Update: The final connecting leg of the Community Parks Trail was completed in 2016.
 The .4 mile trail will connect Hanley Park to the 3.3 mile urban trail that now features the Kessel Athletic Complex and Callahan Park.
 Trail users can access the new trail from Mechanic Street or Davis Street.
 The new trail will consist of a 6′ wide asphalt surface and will be easy to walk or bike along the Tunungwant Creek.
 At Hanley Park more than twenty three trees have been removed to make way for an open-space park with two new playgrounds for 2-5 year old and 5-12 year old children.
 Another new feature of the park and trail will be the addition of a new eight-station adult fitness area and eight balance & climbing fun center for children.
 The $335,000 trail and playground improvement project is funded through grants from the Department of Conservation and Natural Resources, DCED Greenways, Trails and Recreation Program and Game Time secured by the city of Bradford; donations from the Blaisdell Foundation and the Tuna Valley Trail Association and in-kind services provided by the Office of Economic and Community Development and City of Bradford Parks Department.